10 Expert Strategies for Auctioning Art at Fundraisers

 Some donors will respond to general donation requests by donating art pieces they've bought.
 But special care needs to be taken for sourcing art directly from artists.

-Without a clear plan, artists won’t trust that you’ll treat their work with respect, and they won’t want to donate.
-Or worse, you’ll be left with an angry donor if their piece doesn’t sell for what they expected.
+Without a clear plan, artists won't trust that you'll treat their work with respect, and they won't want to donate.
+Or worse, you'll be left with an angry donor if their piece doesn't sell for what they expected.
+See how to source auction items for a full guide to donation requests, wish lists, and personalized outreach.

 When requesting art, ask artists to set their own starting bids.
 It's better to return a piece that doesn't sell for their minimum starting bid than to sell it for far under its value.